isomerpages/moe-rafflesgirlssch/_admissions/Admission to RGS/Year 1 (Via DSA).md

 <p>Applicants from MOE mainstream schools are to apply by logging in via
 the applicant's parent's SingPass OR approach their primary school for assistance if they are unable to apply online.
-Instructions on Application for applicants form mainstream schools can be found at <a href="https://go.gov.sg/dsa-sec-application" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/dsa-sec-application</a>
+Instructions on Application for applicants from mainstream schools can be found at <a href="https://go.gov.sg/dsa-sec-application" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/dsa-sec-application</a>
 </p>
 </li>
 <li>